What You Should Know About Vitamin C

 TOP 12 HEALTH BENEFITS OF VITAMIN C

-Vitamin C, also known as ascorbic acid, is probably best known for its popularity during cold and flu season.
-But there’s so much more to this well-loved vitamin.
+Vitamin C, also known as ascorbic acid, is probably most popular for supporting seasonal respiratory wellness.
+But there's so much more to this well-loved vitamin.
 Check out these 12 remarkable ways vitamin C can support you and your well-being.

 Vitamin C is required for the synthesis of collagen, which is not only great for healthy skin but is an important structural component of blood vessels, tendons, ligaments, and bone.

 Vitamin C supports the natural and healthy production of feel-good chemicals to support healthy mood levels.